 Life As a Private Detective or Investigator

-Private Detective or Investigator Example Gather, analyze, compile and report information regarding individuals or organizations to clients, or detect occurrences of unlawful acts or infractions of rules in private establishment.
+Example of Private Detective or Investigator Job Gather, analyze, compile and report information regarding individuals or organizations to clients, or detect occurrences of unlawful acts or infractions of rules in private establishment.

-A Day in the Life of a Private Detective or Investigator
+List of Private Detective or Investigator Job Duties

 - Write reports or case summaries to document investigations.